Black Knight (Dane Whitman)

-The Black Knight (Dane Whitman) is a fictional superhero character appearing in American comic books published by Marvel Comics.
+The Black Knight (Dane Whitman) is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Roy Thomas and artist John Buscema, the character first appeared in The Avengers #47 (December 1967).
 Dane Whitman is the third character to use the codename of Black Knight.
 He is the descendant of the original Black Knight and is the nephew of the supervillain Black Knight.
 He inherited a mystical sword which carried a curse and took the Black Knight mantle to help restore honor.
 The character has also been a member of the MI-13, Avengers, Defenders, Ultraforce, and Heroes for Hire at various points in his history.

 Since his original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
 Dane Whitman made his live-action debut in the Marvel Cinematic Universe (MCU) film Eternals (2021), portrayed by Kit Harington.